peerScholar Student Guide

 General troubleshooting tips

-1. Ensure you have a stable internet connection.
+1. Ensure that you have a stable internet connection.

 2. Switch to a computer, if you are submitting from a mobile device.